Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-To overcome the limitations of GDN-based methods, MTAD-GAT \cite{zhao2020multivariate}, another approach that leverages the graph attention network, \b{captures} the \g{inter-variable} dependency between sensors as well as the \g{intra-variable} dependency among observations.
-The key ingredient in MTAD-GAT is that there are two graph attention layers with respect to the \g{inter-variable} and \g{intra-variable} dimensions: the feature-oriented graph attention layer to capture the causal relations between sensors and the time-oriented graph attention layer to underline the dependency along the temporal dimension.
-MTAD-GAT jointly trains a forecasting-based module, for single-observation prediction with RMSE, and a reconstruction-based VAE module, for capturing the data distribution of the entire time series. \t{Although MTAD-GAT could address the issue in GDN-related studies, its graph attention module could not provide interpretability on the characteristics of different sensor types that were done by other GDN works.}
+To overcome the limitations of GDN, MTAD-GAT \cite{zhao2020multivariate} was proposed.
+It leverages the graph attention network for learning the graphs and capturing both inter-, and intra-variable dependencies.
+The key ingredient in MTAD-GAT is that there are two graph attention layers with respect to the inter- and intra-variable information: the feature-oriented graph attention layer to capture the relations between sensors and the time-oriented graph attention layer to capture the dependency among observations.
+MTAD-GAT jointly trains a forecasting-based module, for single-observation prediction with RMSE, and a reconstruction-based VAE module, for capturing the data distribution of the entire time series.
+Although MTAD-GAT could address the issue in GDN studies, its graph attention module could not provide interpretability on the characteristics of different sensor types, present in the multivariate sensory systems, as done by other GDN works \cite{deng2021graph,han2022learning}.

-As can be seen from the aforementioned studies, a graph \t{structure learning strategy (i.e., learning the features of nodes/edges and adjacency matrices)} is very important in many time-series applications.
+As seen from the above studies, a graph structure learning strategy (i.e., learning the features of nodes/edges and adjacency matrices) via attention mechanisms is important and commonly used in many time-series applications.
 This is because, with limited prior knowledge, it is difficult to pre-define the graph structure that can carry comprehensive information about the graph.
-Meanwhile, uncovering the important patterns in graphs (e.g., features, adjacency matrices) is possible through learning with GNN. \t{However, the existing methods learn the adjacency matrices in the sensor embedding space by defining measurement metrics such as the cosine similarity or top-K nearest neighbors (kNN) \cite{zhu2021survey}.} The cosine similarity\b{, which computes the dot products of sensor embeddings, leads} to quadratic time and space complexity \b{relevant to} the number of sensors, while top-kNN can not entirely underline the strong \b{and wide-spread} connections among sensor embeddings.
+Meanwhile, uncovering the important patterns in graphs is possible through learning with GNN.
+However, many existing methods learn the adjacency matrices in the sensor embedding space by defining measurement metrics such as the cosine similarity or top-k nearest neighbors (kNN) \cite{zhu2021survey}.
+Cosine similarity, which computes the dot product of all sensor embeddings, results in a fully connected graph, leading to quadratic time and space complexity with respect to the number of sensors. top-kNN is another approach based on a similarity metric, such as cosine similarity, Gaussian similarity, or Euclidean distance, that selects only the top-k neighboring nodes, which can not entirely underline the strong and wide-spread connections among sensor embeddings.